machinetranslate/machinetranslate.org/concepts/language-model.md

 ## Decoding

+Decoding is used to convert an abstract representation into text.
-It is possible to do *decoding*, which means repeatedly taking e.g. the most probable output, adding it to the text and so on.
+It is done, for example, by repeatedly taking the most probable output, adding it to the text and so on.
 This way a language model can generate new text as in the following example:

 - Step 6